 Martha must learn to exhibit successful family caregiver qualities that include empathy, patience, and gratitude.

 In showing empathy, Martha shows she understands her mother’s struggle with her illness.
 She has, in effect, fellow feeling in her mother’s pain and discomfort; she has walked in her mother’s shoes, so to speak.

 Unfortunately, empathy is not a universal response to the suffering of others.
 Some don’t care deeply about other people or their well-being.

 Surely, Martha would not yell at her mother if she felt and showed empathy.

-When it comes to patience, Martha has been caring for her mother for nearly twelve years; she’s tired, exhausted.
+When it comes to patience, Martha has been caring for her mother for nearly twelve years; she’s tired and exhausted.

 Martha’s nerves are understandably frayed; she’s annoyed and frustrated.

 But Martha can learn the value of patience.

 Scientists say that learning to be patient is good for your health; you’ll be a happier person.

 If Martha learns how to be patient with her circumstances, she’ll find she has less anger, less stress, and less worry.